rednafi/rednafi.com/content/python/proxy_pattern.md

 Python provides abstract base classes as `ABC` in the `abc` module.
 Abstract class `Interface` inherits from `ABC` and defines all the methods that the concrete class will have to implement later. `Concrete` class inherits from the interface and implements all the methods defined in it.
 Notice how each method in the `Interface` class is decorated with the `@abstractmethod` decorator.
-If your knowledge on decorator is fuzzy, then checkout [this] post on Python decorators.
+If your knowledge on decorator is fuzzy, then checkout this[^5] post on Python decorators.
 The `@abstractmethod` decorator turns a normal method into an abstract method which means that the method is nothing but a blueprint of the required methods that the concrete subclass will have to implement later.
 You can't directly